openshift/enhancements/enhancements/microshift/lvms-topolvm-downstream-replacement.md

 The switch will be done by removing the TopoLVM deployment and installing the LVMS deployment.
 The LVMS deployment will be configured to use the existing deviceClasses and storageClasses.
-There will be leftover images from the TopoLVM deployment that can be removed manually from the registry after the upgrade.
+There will be leftover images from the TopoLVM deployment that will be removed during regular garbage collection cycles of the container runtime.

 There should not be other regressions in the upgrade process, as the LVMS migration is transparent to users.